greenbone/openvas-scanner/INSTALL.md

 Setting up an openvas-scanner requires the following steps:

-1) (optional) You may decide to change the default scanner preferences by setting them in the file $prefix/etc/openvassd.conf.
+1. (optional) You may decide to change the default scanner preferences by setting them in the file `$prefix/etc/openvassd.conf`.
 If that file does not exist (default), then the default settings are used.
-You can view them with "openvassd -s".
+You can view them with `openvassd -s`.
 The output of that command is a valid configuration file.
-The man page ("man openvassd") provides details about the available settings, among these opportunities to restrict access of scanner regarding scan targets and interfaces.
+The man page (`man openvassd`) provides details about the available settings, among these opportunities to restrict access of scanner regarding scan targets and interfaces.

-2) In order to run vulnerability scans, you will need a collection of Network Vulnerability Tests (NVTs) that can be run by openvas-scanner.
+2. In order to run vulnerability scans, you will need a collection of Network Vulnerability Tests (NVTs) that can be run by openvas-scanner.
 Initially, your NVT collection will be empty.
 It is recommended that you synchronize with an NVT feed service before starting openvas-scanner for the first time.

-   Simply execute the following command.
-It will retrieve over 50,000 NVTs.
+   Simply execute the following command to retrieve the initial NVT collection:

-   $ greenbone-nvt-sync
+       greenbone-nvt-sync

    This tool will use the Greenbone Security Feed in case a Greenbone subscription key is present.
 Else, the Community Feed will be used.